 The video below will shed light on what most Westerners may judge as appropriate or inappropriate during a first meeting in a professional setting.
 While this video was made in Australia, it is relevant to the American situation.
 This video was also made for English as Second Language (ESL) learners, so it focuses on discussing some common phrases or vocabulary as well as body language.

 What other tips do you have to share about this topic?
 What are your experiences?
 Feel free to share them in the comments section below.

-Jennifer Kumar, author of this post, is an American citizen living in India preparing Indians for the working world (college to corporate) as well as to go to the U.S. or work with Americans offshore.
+Jennifer Kumar, author of this post, is an American citizen helping you to build context for your upcoming U.S. business trip, conference networking experience or sales meetings.
 For more information, contact us.

 5 Steps for Networking